-Computer: Every student must have reliable access to either a desktop or a laptop personal computer for completion of scholarly papers and presentations.
+Computer: Every student must have a laptop personal computer, or a Microsoft Surface Pro for completion of scholarly papers, presentations, and to take proctored exams if necessary.
 Each student will also be required to have reliable high-speed internet access to complete online assignments and conduct research.
-MTSA recommends a laptop PC; however, a home desktop computer will be adequate.
-The personal computer should have a processor speed at least 1.8-2.0 GHz.

-Due to the nature of the online component, students must make sure their home computer has an internet speed of 2MBPS (upload/download) or greater for a successful Web-Ex connection.
-Operating system requirements and supported web browser information can be found here.
-Computers must have an internal or external web camera and microphone.
+Due to the nature of the online component, students must make sure their laptop computer has an internet speed of 2MBPS (upload/download) or greater for a successful connection.
+Operating system requirements and supported web browser information can be found below.
+Computers must have an internal or external web camera and a microphone.
 Students can test their internet speed at www.speedtest.net.